mohitpai/journey-optimizer.en/help/using/building-journeys/journey-gs.md

 >[!NOTE]
 >
 >This dashboard takes into account the journeys with traffic over the last 24 hours.
 Only the journeys you have access to are displayed.
+Metrics are refreshed every 30 minutes and only when new data is available.

 ![](assets/journeys-dashboard.png)